 - The logo and URL only need to appear once on a webpage where MyHealthfinder content appears.
-Please reference MyHealthfinder as the source and provide credit and the link to health.gov/myhealthfinder.
-The URL does not need to be displayed; wrapping the URL around the MyHealthfinder logo is the proper format.
+Please reference MyHealthfinder as the source, provide credit and link to health.gov/myhealthfinder.
+You don’t need to display the URL — wrapping the URL around the MyHealthfinder logo is the proper format.

 <a href="https://health.gov/myhealthfinder" title="MyHealthfinder">

 - When displaying topic details, inform visitors of the last time the content was updated.

 - You can put MyHealthfinder content anywhere on your website.